Burke-Lauenroth-Lab/workflow_guidelines/README.md

 We aim to follow [Hadley Wickham's style guide for R](http://adv-r.had.co.nz/Style.html).
 This is a work in progress.

-To adhere and enforce certain elements of this style guide our rSFSW2 repository now runs unit tests for style (see test_rSFSW2_StyleSpelllingPractices.R).
+To adhere and enforce certain elements of this style guide, our rSFSW2 repository now runs unit tests for style (see test_rSFSW2_StyleSpelllingPractices.R).
 Primarily, these tests use the [lintr package.](https://github.com/jimhester/lintr) We are aiming for 100% compliance in all of our R code, and new code should be written to the style guide specifications.
 Tutorials on how to understand lintr markers or warnings in RStudio and Atom is available in the lintr README.

 #### Code Development <a name="rdevel"/>